lammps/lammps/doc/src/fix_adapt.rst

 The *pstyle* argument is the name of the pair style.
 If :doc:`pair_style hybrid or hybrid/overlay <pair_hybrid>` is used, *pstyle* should be a sub-style name.
-If there are multiple sub-stylesusing the same pair style, then *pstyle* should be specified as "style:N" where N is which instance of the pair style you wish to adapt, e.g. the first, second, etc.  For example, *pstyle* could be specified as "soft" or "lubricate" or "lj/cut:1" or "lj/cut:2".
+If there are multiple sub-styles using the same pair style, then *pstyle* should be specified as "style:N" where N is which instance of the pair style you wish to adapt, e.g. the first, second, etc.  For example, *pstyle* could be specified as "soft" or "lubricate" or "lj/cut:1" or "lj/cut:2".
 The